SpeerSec/RoundcubeSessionPassDecrypt/README.md

 # Roundcube Session Password Decrypt

-Made for HacktheBox machine to decode a roundcube session password found in base64 session data.
-Enjoy.
+Will decrypt a roundcube session password found in base64 session data.

+This is already available in roundcube github, but I didn't see it until after I quickly wrote this.